Mental Health Facilities Scranton, PA

 Devereux Foundation Bhrs Program - 17.7 miles from Scranton, PA

 Devereux Foundation Bhrs Program is one of mental health facilities in Newfoundland, Pennsylvania, located at 1547 Mill Creek Road, 18445 zip code.
 Devereux Foundation Bhrs Program provides outpatient treatment.
-Devereux Foundation Bhrs Program provides cognitive behavioral therapy, couples/family therapy and behavior modification to young adults and children / adolescents.
-Devereux Foundation Bhrs Program also supports people with PTSD, people with serious mental illness and patients with eating disorders.
-Additional services provided at Devereux Foundation Bhrs Program include case management, family psychoeducation and suicide prevention services.
+Devereux Foundation Bhrs Program provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy to young adults and children / adolescents.
+Devereux Foundation Bhrs Program also supports people with trauma, children/adolescents with serious emotional disturbance and clients referred from the court/judicial system.
+Additional services provided at Devereux Foundation Bhrs Program include case management, suicide prevention services and family psychoeducation.

 Learn More